If you have lived in either a townhouse or an apartment in South Australia, you might know something about Strata Title and fees.

-The group can review and determine how and when funds are raised for certain items, and collectively the group can negotiate at a meeting, what the fees will need to be in order to ensure the group meets its obligations.
+The group can review and determine how and when funds are raised for certain items.
+The group can collectively negotiate at a meeting and what the fees will need to ensure the group meets its obligations.
 Some of the groups costs, for example, are quite fixed, Members can obtain quotes for items to try and lower the ongoing costs, or one-off maintenance costs.
 Still, the need to do the works, or to meet their electricity costs, for example, cannot be removed from a budget as they need to be met, and so the group must ensure that whatever levy/ fees are being raised, are sufficient to meet the groups needs.

-If enough funds aren’t raised, the group could find that there is an impact on the health and safety of the residents in the building.
+If enough funds aren’t raised, the group could find an impact on the health and safety of the residents in the building.

-Before you decide to invest/own in a strata property, you need to understand all these factors, so you are aware of your obligations and the costs of the group.
+Before you decide to invest/own in a strata property, you need to understand all these factors, so you are aware of your obligations and the group’s costs.
 You must do your research, so you know how everything works before you make an informed decision.

 Want to read more resources about Strata & Strata Management?
 Check out our other guides: